Frequently Asked Questions

 Q: Can I marshal or volunteer

 A: Yes we’d love people to get involved.
-There is a free place in another race for helping.
+Marshals get discounted race entries and race crew medals.

 Q: Do you have Aid Stations on the courses